bertjebertjek/snowpacktools/snowpacktools/aggregatepro/README.md

 ## Requirements

 * The snow profile simulations need to be provided as `.pro` files.
 Required snow layer properties for full functionality include *grain type*, *hardness*, *deposition date*, *sphericity*, *viscous deformation rate*, *density*, *grain size*, *shear strength*, and the bulk *skier penetration depth*.
+* The current implementation also assumes `.smet` files in the same directory as the `.pro` files with the identical name for each vstation.
+The routine retrieves the time zone from the SMET files (and the station name if the StationName field in the .pro files is not unique).
 * R dependencies include `sarp.snowprofile`, `sarp.snowprofile.alignment`, `sarp.snowprofile.pyface`, `stringr`, `configr`, `progress`
 * To make the `sarp.snowprofile.pyface` package work seemlessly, it is advised to define an enviroment variable `RETICULATE_PYTHON` or `RETICULATE_PYTHON_ENV` that points to the python executable or python environment (venv or conda).